aai-institute/nnbench/README.md

 What's new is that upon completion, you can stream the resulting data to any sink of your choice (including multiple at the same), which allows easy integration with experiment trackers and metadata stores.

-See the `quickstart.md` for usage examples.
+See the [quickstart](https://aai-institute.github.io/nnbench/latest/quickstart/) for a lightning-quick demo, or the [examples](https://aai-institute.github.io/nnbench/latest/tutorials/) for more advanced usages.

 ## Installation